-Management Discussion & Analysis Years ended December 31, 2018 and 2017
+Management Discussion & Analysis Six months ended June 30, 2019 and 2018

 Until recently, explorers focused on targeting uranium mineralization within the current boundaries of the Athabasca Basin, even though many of the high-grade resources are located within basement rocks lying beneath the rocks of the Athabasca Basin.
 More recent discoveries at the western boundary of the Basin, such as Fission Uranium Corp.'s RRR deposit and Nexgen Energy Corp's Arrow deposit, are hosted by basement rocks that are clearly outside current basin boundaries.
 The Genesis property was acquired, and work programs were executive to explore areas outside of the Basin that have known uranium showings and favorable structural settings within basement host rocks.